Hozzpy/Hozzpy/README.md

 - 👋 Hi, I’m @Hozzpy
-- 👀 I’m interested in ...
+- 👀 my social media
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-Mr.pozzy
+- 📫 contact: Mr.pozzy

 <!---
 Hozzpy/Hozzpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.